GreaterDane42/Subnautica-Mods/Scan for More/readme.md

 ## Configuration ##

-Edit this mod's `config.json` to add objects to your scanner rooms.
+To track more objects in the scanner room, edit this mod's configuration file at `<Subnautica install path>\BepInEx\config\Scan for Anything\config.json`

 For example:

 ```json
 {